All fours (card game): Related games

-All Fours has spawned a whole family of games, several of which have been highly successful, especially in America, Ireland and Wales.
-One variant, Pidro, has even been found in Finland, although games of the All Fours genre have otherwise hardly penetrated Europe.
+All fours has spawned a whole family of games, several of which have been highly successful, especially in America, Ireland and Wales.
+One variant, pidro, has even been found in Finland, although games of the all fours genre have otherwise hardly penetrated Europe.

 Pitch

-Pitch is a North American descendant of All Fours.
+Pitch is a North American descendant of all fours.
 Two or more players play individually or in equal-sized teams, seated alternatingly.
 Default play rotation is clockwise in most areas.
 Players cut for first deal.
 Cards rank as in Whist and have certain numerical card point values as shown in the table.
 In each deal up to 4 scoring points are distributed among the parties.
 The game is won by the party that first reaches the previously specified target score over several deals.

 The dealer shuffles and the player sitting before him in rotation, cuts.
 The dealer hands out 6 cards to each player in batches of 3.
 Trump is determined by the suit of the first card played in trick-play.
 Eldest hand leads to the first trick, and the winner of each trick leads to the next.
 Standard trick-play rules are in effect with the exception that a player who can follow suit to a plain suit lead is nevertheless allowed to play a trump.

 At the end of the round scoring points are awarded as described in the table.
-The Jack point is not awarded if no player held the Jack of trumps.
+The jack point is not awarded if no player held the jack of trumps.
 The Game point is only awarded if one party has won more card points in tricks than any other.
 The scoring points accrue strictly in the order given in the table, preventing ties in case more than one team reaches the target score at the end of the deal.

-The pub game played nowadays in northern England under the name All Fours is a four-player partnership version of Pitch, played with 4 hands of cards.
+The pub game played nowadays in northern England under the name all nours is a four-player partnership version of pitch, played with 4 hands of cards.
 The lead card in each hand becomes trumps and all game points are counted after each hand has been played.
 If the game is tied, a further 2 hands, a 'pitch apiece' are played until a winner is decided.
-The point for Low is awarded to the eventual owner.
+The point for low is awarded to the eventual owner.

 Choosing the trump suit by leading to the first trick is known as pitching.
-That trump is determined by pitching rather than by turning up a card from the stock is the key difference between Pitch and classic All Fours/Seven Up.
+That trump is determined by pitching rather than by turning up a card from the stock is the key difference between Pitch and classic all fours/seven up.